Trump’s Strategy for Avoiding a Shutdown: Head to Mar-a-Lago

 All of this led some to conclude that President Trump was actually itching for a government shutdown.
 But on Thursday night, as Congress inched closer to the ledge, the White House proved that’s just more fake news.
 If Trump is so eager to see what happens when the federal government runs out of money, then why is he skipping town just hours before the funding deadline?

-According to the White House itinerary posted on Thursday night, President Trump and the first lady will depart the White House for Palm Beach, Florida shortly after 4 p.m. on Friday.
+According to the White House itinerary posted on Thursday night, President Trump and the first lady will depart the White House for Palm Beach, Florida, shortly after 4 p.m. on Friday.

 Trump has visited Mar-a-Lago, his private club, 11 times since he was sworn in (costing taxpayers about $3 million each time).
 But this trip isn’t just about escaping the stresses of traveling between the White House and various other Trump properties.
 The president is celebrating the one-year anniversary of his inauguration with a $100,000-per-couple gala at Mar-a-Lago, the proceeds of which will go to the Trump reelection campaign and the Republican National Committee.

 This may seem like an extremely inopportune moment for the president to be mingling with wealthy donors 1,000 miles away from the White House, especially since he’d need to sign any last-minute deals that Congress comes up with.
-But according to CNN, the Trump administration has already come up with a potential solution: if an agreement is reached, the president will just send a tweet announcing that everything’s cool now.
+But according to CNN, the Trump administration has already come up with a potential solution: If an agreement is reached, the president will just send a tweet announcing that everything’s cool now.

 White House staffers are mulling the idea President Donald Trump could use Twitter Friday night to signal that the federal government will not close down, a senior administration official told CNN.